MaPhil/asset-db/storage-gap-analysis.md

 ### D. Asset Pool Utilities
 *   **Current:** `lib/assetPool.js` builds an in-memory view each request and relies on `store` tables; it cannot update or archive assets persistently.【F:lib/assetPool.js†L1-L205】
-*   **Target:** Dedicated helper that reads/writes `asset-pool.json` and supports: create, update single, update many, archive, delete, get (with/without filter), and paginated reads.
+*   **Target:** Dedicated helper that reads/writes `asset-pool.json` and supports: create, update single, update many, get (with/without filter), and paginated reads (no archive or delete flows beyond the current editing experience).
-*   **Action:** Replace view-builder logic with read/write helpers backed by the new file; expose APIs/controllers that call these helpers instead of the current computed view.
+*   **Action:** Replace view-builder logic with read/write helpers backed by the new file that focus on listing and editing fields as in the current asset pool view.

 ### E. Measure Import, Hashing, and Archiving
 *   **Current:** Measures are loaded from multiple normalized tables and delivered via `MeasuresController` list endpoints without a document store or hash-based keys.【F:api/v1/controllers/MeasuresController.js†L170-L288】【F:lib/assetStructure.js†L61-L382】
-*   **Target:** Parse raw measure uploads into per-upload JSON documents, derive a hash by concatenating row values as the key, and materialize an active measures file keyed by those hashes.
-When a Measures upload with the same name exists, archive the old file before writing the new one; archiving a measure upload moves its file to `storage/measures/archived/` and removes or flags the hashes from the active file.
+*   **Target:** Parse raw measure uploads into a single hash-keyed document at `storage/measures.json`.
+When a new measures upload arrives, archive the existing `storage/measures.json` into `storage/archived-measures/{upload-id-or-timestamp}.json` before writing the new hashes.
-*   **Action:** Add measure import + hash generator, write per-upload measure documents, maintain `storage/measures/active.json`, archive superseded uploads pre-write, and update controllers/services to read from the hash-keyed store instead of the normalized tables.
+*   **Action:** Add measure import + hash generator that writes to `storage/measures.json`, archives the prior file pre-write, and update controllers/services to read from the hash-keyed store instead of the normalized tables.

 ---

 ## 5. Recommended Plan of Action (Backend-Only)

-1.  **Create Storage Layout:** Add `storage/raw-assets/`, `storage/archived-raw-assets/`, `storage/measures/`, and `storage/measures/archived/`; stop initializing unused table JSON files once migration completes.
+1.  **Create Storage Layout:** Add `storage/raw-assets/`, `storage/archived-raw-assets/`, keep the root `storage/measures.json`, and introduce `storage/archived-measures/`; stop initializing unused table JSON files once migration completes.
 2.  **Asset ID Strategy:** During import, support selecting an ID column or generate UUIDs; persist the choice in each raw-asset file meta for later reprocessing.
 3.  **Refactor Asset Import Flow:** Rewrite `RawTablesController.import` to write `{ meta, data }` JSON per upload and to seed/extend `asset-pool.json` with cloned rows keyed by asset ID and `archived: false`; if an incoming ID already exists but was archived, revive it and replace its data.
 4.  **Implement Asset Archive Flow:** Add controller/service that moves the raw file to `archived-raw-assets/` only on explicit archive and marks the associated asset IDs as `archived: true` in `asset-pool.json`.
 5.  **Mapping Management:** Update mapping handling to write into `meta.mapping` objects on the raw file and to reapply mappings to the asset pool (including a "Zuordnungen aktualisieren" button hook).
-6.  **Asset Pool Service:** Replace `lib/assetPool.js` with a file-based helper that can create, update-one, update-many, archive, delete, and read assets (with filters and pagination).
-Controllers consuming asset pool data must switch to this helper.
+6.  **Asset Pool Service:** Replace `lib/assetPool.js` with a file-based helper that can create, update-one, update-many, and read assets (with filters and pagination) to match the current asset pool list/edit functionality.
-7.  **Measure Import & Hashing:** Add a measure import path that writes each raw upload into `storage/measures/{upload-id}.json` with one entry per row and derives a deterministic hash by concatenating row values; if a file of the same name exists, archive it first; aggregate active measures into `storage/measures/active.json` keyed by that hash.
+7.  **Measure Import & Hashing:** Add a measure import path that writes the hashed rows into the single `storage/measures.json`; if that file already exists, archive it first to `storage/archived-measures/{upload-id-or-timestamp}.json`.
-8.  **Measure Archiving:** Move archived or superseded measure uploads into `storage/measures/archived/{upload-id}.json` and remove or mark their hashes from the active file to avoid duplicates.
+8.  **Measure Archiving:** Ensure the upload endpoint moves the previous `storage/measures.json` into `storage/archived-measures/` before writing a new version, keeping the same hash-keyed structure.
-9.  **Measure Access Layer:** Refactor `MeasuresController` and `assetStructure` loaders to consume the new hash-keyed active file (and optional filters) instead of normalized tables.
+9.  **Measure Access Layer:** Refactor `MeasuresController` and `assetStructure` loaders to consume the hash-keyed `storage/measures.json` (and optional filters) instead of normalized tables.
 10. **Migration or Reset:** Provide scripts to convert existing asset `raw_tables/raw_rows/raw_mappings` data and measure `measure_*` tables into the new per-upload and active files, or explicitly start with empty directories.
 11. **Ignore Other Domains:** Group-related and category-adjacent tables remain out of scope for this refactor unless they consume asset or measure data directly.